OpenBioSim/nqcc-hackathon-2025/README.md

 Can you execute the provided notebook and obtain a similar vertical excitation energy mentioned below (ca. 1.467 ev)?
 See also tutorial #1 for additional insights in VQE and VQD.

-<font color='red'>Google cloud: Can you provide instructions/starting points to execute the provided Pennylane notebook on a Google colab.</font>
+**Google cloud: Can you provide instructions/starting points to execute the provided Pennylane notebook on a Google colab.**

 ## Scientific Objectives